-Fair Havens Ministries is about life change and relationships.
+Fair Havens Camp & Conference Centre is about life change and relationships.
 Our desire is to see all who cross our path or journey with us be drawn into a closer relationship with God, our Creator and with others.
 We do this through the provision and facilitation of unique life changing experiences.

-Located in Beaverton, Ontario, Canada, Fair Havens Ministries is a Christian, non-profit organization composed of 4 Ministries: a Summer Family Camp, Retreat Centre, Outdoor Christian Education Centre, and a Youth Discipleship program called Stepping Stones.
+Located in Beaverton, Ontario, Canada, Fair Havens Camp & Conference Centre is a Christian, non-profit organization composed of 4 main areas: a Summer Family Camp, Retreat Centre, Outdoor Christian Education Centre, and a Youth Discipleship program called Stepping Stones.

 The Fair Havens mission is to host and facilitate ‘life changing experiences to the glory of God’